Frequently Asked Questions

 Why are your bonbons small?

 The ideal portion to experience intense and complex chocolate flavor, the elegant size of our bonbons allow our chocolatiers to enrobe them with a delicate coating of couverture.
 Their size also presents the opportunity to enjoy more than one bonbon at a tasting.
 Meandering through our assortments allows our customers to experience their own flavor pairings.
 A Macallan bonbon followed by an apricot or perhaps a ginger finished with the bite of a slightly spicy sesame cashew bonbon.

 Burdick Chocolates should be stored in their original packaging in a cool, dry place.
 An air-conditioned room is ideal.
 While not recommended, if you must refrigerate our chocolate, allow the bonbons to warm gradually at room temperature before eating.
 A refrigerator is too humid an environment for good chocolate storage and may affect both the texture and appearance of our bonbons.

 How long can I keep your chocolates?

-Because we don't use preservatives, our all-natural, fresh ganaches taste best within ten days of their arrival.
+Because we don't use preservatives, our all-natural, fresh ganaches taste best within 2 weeks of their arrival.
 With longer storage many of the wonderful flavor nuances that make Burdick Chocolates so special are gradually lost.
 We suggest you purchase Burdick Chocolates in small quantities frequently, rather than large quantities rarely.